sidorof/d3-chart-formats/README.md

 This is a work in progress.

+The current version can be seen at https://sidorof.github.io/d3-chart-formats/

 General strategy:

 Exploring resizing first: As the chart is resized up or down, a simple mechanism slots in style changes to adjust proportions, font sizes and other characteristics to keep the chart useful at a wide range of resolutions.